Drone-Graffiti/DroneTracer/README.md

 ***Progress Function***: |*Optional*| Function callback that return the progress of the transformation  				process.

-***Options object***: |*Optional*| Passes an object that overwrites default transformation parameters. *Parameters TBD*
+***Options object***: |*Optional*| Passes an object that overwrites default transformation parameters. *Parameters TBD* The **size** option (default 4m x 3m) is the desired size for the image to be traced on the wall.
+The size option will affect the resolution/detail of the traced svg.

 **Return**:
 The transform function returns a promise that resolves into the *dronePaint* object.